dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 - `hasKeyword` (0-n)
 - `relatesTo` (0-n)

-The bounds of the segment are defined by two floating point numbers, which represent the seconds.
+The segment bounds must be entered in seconds.
+Decimal values for fractions of a second are allowed, e.g. `1.4:2`.
 The segment from 0h 10min 00s to 0h 20min 00s would thus be represented by the interval `600:1200`.

 Example: